arminapr/market-reader/README.md

   - Scrapes headlines from Yahoo Finance using BeautifulSoup.
   - Analyzes the sentiment of each headline using the BERT model.
   - Returns a list of headlines with their corresponding sentiment in JSON format.

+## Document Overview
+- sentiment-analysis.py: the sentiment analysis model, including training and evaluation
+- app.py: the main application file, responsible for running the sentiment analysis back end
+- index.html: front end of the application
+- dataset-cleaning.py: code for cleaning and preparing the pre-existing darasets
+- plot.py: plotting the visualization of our model's results
+- requirements.txt: project dependenices
+- training_metrics.pkl: training results for loss and accuracy
+- /datasets: raw and combined datasets
+- /plots: configured visualization of our model's results
+- /saved_model: config file for the model **(Note: the model is saved on HuggingFace due to GitHub size restrictions)**
+- /saved_tokenizer: tokenizer files for our model

+- training_metrics.pkl: Stores the training metrics for the model.

 ## Getting Started